Why Choose Cedars-Sinai Marina del Rey Hospital for Skull Base Surgery?

 Since this is such a complex type of surgery, there are a number of risks attached to it.
 The most common complication is that the cranial nerves can be damaged, which could have terrible consequences.
 If damaged, spinal fluid may leak which can cause headaches, stiffness in the neck and a sense of imbalance.
 Other risks include infection, severe bleeding, strokes, and seizures.

 Having to go through skull base surgery can be a difficult process, both physically and mentally.
 It is a very sensitive area and only professional surgeons can safely perform this surgery.
-Call Marina Del Rey Hospital at 888.600.5600 and come to speak with one of our expert surgeons.
+Call Cedars-Sinai Marina del Rey Hospital at 888.600.5600 and come to speak with one of our expert surgeons.